whitebox-co/qa-engineer-tests/README.md

 # Whitebox QA Engineer Testing Monorepo

-This Monorepo contains all setup necessary for Potential QA Engineers to use their knowledge to create automation tests using the Whitebox Tech Stack.
+This Monorepo contains all setup necessary for QA Engineers Candidates to use their knowledge to create automated tests using the Whitebox Tech Stack.

+## Testing Expectations

+1. A Branch of this repository should be created against this repo's `main` branch.
+2. Create Cypress tests that test as much of the site as possible (Dashboard, Settings, Tables) Admin pages.
+3. All Cypress tests should be organized and created using BDD (Behavior Driven Development) methodology.
+4. All tests should be in files that represent their UI route.
+5. All Cypress tests should go under the testing/cypress/e2e folder.
+6. All Cypress tests should use either Arrange-Act-Assert Pattern or the BDD version Given-When-Then but should not use both.
+7. Where Cypress Tests are not possible, create manual tests and add them to a .md document stating why it is not possible or why it is not a good idea to test in an automated fashion.

+Extra Points for:

+- Showing knowledge of different CSS selectors in your tests.
+- Reuse of functions for similar areas of code.
+- Creation of Cypress Commands to reuse code.
+- Interception of Network Calls.
+- Aliasing of Intercepts.
+- Using Fixtures to represent data.

 ## What's inside?